janymuong/senpais_log/backend/README.md

 ## Documenting API Endpoints

-Provided detailed documentation and reference of the API endpoints including the URL, request parameters, and the response body are in the API documentation reference README markdown file in the root directory of the Senpai's Log API app.

-> View [Senpai's Log API Documentation and API Reference](../README.md) for sample requests and responses and endpoints behavior.
+> View [Senpai's Log API Documentation and API Reference in the root README.md](../README.md) for sample API endpoints behavior, including each URL, request parameters, and the response body.